ripaelit/mozaic-contract/design/algostory.md

 ### Special Note: The deposit/withdraw requests made while syncing are booked as `pending requests`.

 Every deposit/withdraw request goes through the following lifecycle.
-Pending --> Processing --> Accepted
+Pending --> Staged --> Accepted

 ### 5. Accept Requests

 Control Center calls primaryVault.acceptRequestsAllVaults()

-primaryVault.acceptRequestsAllVaults() send LayerZero message to secondary vaults with mozLpPerStablecoin value, which will in turn, call secondaryVault.acceptRequests(mozLpPerStablecoin)
+primaryVault.acceptRequestsAllVaults() send LayerZero message to secondary vaults with mozaicLpPerStablecoin value, which will in turn, call secondaryVault.acceptRequests(mozaicLpPerStablecoin)

-secondaryVault.acceptRequests(mozLpPerStablecoin) accept deposit and withdraw requests
+secondaryVault.acceptRequests(mozaicLpPerStablecoin) accept deposit and withdraw requests

-- Accept deposit request by giving mLP as mozLpPerStablecoin rate.
+- Accept deposit request by giving mLP as mozaicLpPerStablecoin rate.
-- Accept withdraw request by burning the mLP and giving the stablecoin as mozLpPerStablecoin rate.
+- Accept withdraw request by burning the mLP and giving the stablecoin as mozaicLpPerStablecoin rate.

 ----
 And thus
 The requests are accepted.
 And the users mLP amount gets updated.